-Genikes Insurance transitioned into the Solvency II ("SII") regulatory framework after implementing a comprehensive program of regulatory requirements in corporate governance, risk assessment and management, solvency and reserving as well as supervisory and public disclosure.
+Genikes Insurance transitioned into the Solvency II ("SII") regulatory framework of the Directive 2009/138/EC, after implementing a comprehensive program of regulatory requirements in corporate governance, risk assessment and management, solvency and reserving as well as supervisory and public disclosure.

 The purpose of the Solvency and Financial Condition Report ("SFCR" or "Report") is to satisfy the public disclosure requirements according to Article 304 (1) of the Delegated Regulation (EU) 2015/35.
 The Report discloses the information referred to in Articles 292 to 298 of the Regulation under the following main areas: business and performance, system of governance, risk profile, valuation for solvency purposes and capital management.
-In addition, issued technical standards with regards to the procedures, formats and templates for the disclosures (Regulation 2023/895 issued in April 2023) were also considered in the preparation of the Report.
+In addition, technical standards issued with regards to the procedures, formats and templates for the disclosures (Regulation 2023/895 issued in April 2023) were also considered in the preparation of the Report.